Environment

 Returning water rights to Aboriginal people

-Water justice is a critical issue for Indigenous Peoples; University of Melbourne experts say there are legal and policy opportunities to hand back water rights
+Water justice is a critical issue for Indigenous Peoples, but there are legal and policy opportunities to hand back water rights to all First Nations and Traditional Owners

 Melbourne’s real-world impact on climate change

-A new University of Melbourne initiative brings together multi-disciplinary climate change experts to focus on global solutions here in Australia and beyond.
+A new initiative bringing together multi-disciplinary climate change experts is focused on finding effective global solutions in Australia and beyond

 The global problem of thirsty cities